MadCityFolders/madcityfolders.github.io/index.md

 <span class="name-callout">MadCity Folders</span> is a diverse group of Madison-area origami enthusiasts who meet monthly to teach, share, and practice the art of origami.

 We meet the second Monday of each month, at [the Sequoya Library](https://www.google.com/maps/place/Madison+Public+Library:+Sequoya+Branch/@43.0342714,-89.4227239,12.75z) in Madison, WI from 6:30 to 8:30 PM.
 Gather around a table, fold, talk, exchange ideas, bring your favorite books and projects to share!
-All ages welcome.
+Meetings are open to ages 8 and up, children under the age of 12 must be accompanied by a parent or guardian.

 Join our mailing list to be notified about meetings and events, by [emailing us](mailto:madcityfolders@gmail.com).